steerable-policies/steerable-policies-bridge/README.md

 python3 manipulator_server.py --widowx --cam_ids 0
 ```

 **On the policy machine:** First host the VLA server.
-Activate the conda environment this repo was installed in and `cd` into `steerable_gym/policies`, then run:
+After downloading the policy weights [here](https://huggingface.co/Embodied-CoT/steerable-policy-openvla-7b-bridge), activate the conda environment this repo was installed in and `cd` into `steerable_gym/policies`, then run:
 ```
 # Hosts the steerable policy
 # You can send it http requests containing the task language and images, to which it will reply with actions.
 # By default, it uses 0.0.0.0:8000/act.
 # Hosting it on a server is good because you won't have to reload the model every time the eval script crashes / is closed.
-python policy_server.py
+python policy_server.py --policy_path </path/to/downloaded/pt/file>
 ```
-TODO: Add link to policy
 Then, in a separate terminal, run an inference script in `steerable_gym/policies`.
 The following runs the interactive inference script, allowing the human user to issue steering commands:
 ```
 # Runs the inference loop: receives images from the WidowX machine, passes images + input language to the policy server,